spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 For example: A Back Office user uploads Instruction1.txt file (v.1).
 The user then updates and reuploads the .txt file (v.2).
 Next, the user decides that the image instruction is more useful and upload Instruction.png (v.3).

-There are now three versions of the file available: two versions of the text instructions and one instruction image.
+There are now three versions of the file available: two text files and one image file.
 ![File versions](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-versions.png)

 By default, the latest version of the file is displayed to the buyer in the shop application.